mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 outlook.
 Most humans of Solomani descent feel little sympathy with the Solomani Confederation.
 It is physically and culturally distant.
-Indeed, the Solomani Confederation is sometimes seen as ‘the bad guys’ by Imperial citizens as it fought a war against the Imperium in recent history.
+Indeed, the Solomani Confederation is sometimes seen as 'the bad guys' by Imperial citizens as it fought a war against the Imperium in recent history.
 Solomani Confederation influence is low to non–existent in the Spinward Marches, though there are many Solomani cultural groups.